lowRISC/qemu/docs/opentitan/index.md

 ninja qemu-img
 ````

-* `--enable-gtk` and `--enable-cococa` are only useful when using a graphical display, such as the
+* `--enable-gtk` and `--enable-cocoa` are only useful when using a graphical display, such as the
   IbexDemo platform.
 It is mosly useless with the OpenTitan platform.

     * `--enable-gtk` should be used on Linux hosts